JamesMarkWilton/reflections/letter_to_self_16_FEB.md

 Hello James,
+How are you today?
+Oh dear now I am talking to myself!

  I know you may be freaked out right now...both by the fact that I am sending you a message from the future and by the fact that you're currently undertaking a reallt fucking big step in your life.
 First I would like to inform you that it was the right choice.
 I know this, by